coder089/Working-OTP-Bot-2023-Version/README.md

 It works according to country's phone number (each bot work for specific country)

 To learn how to use or build this OTP Bot inluding all the configuration setups.

-Join my new Discord Server: https://discord.gg/yRcgJa6U (Old Channel was Banned)
+And to receive latest updated codes and configurations.
+Join my new Discord Server:

+https://discord.gg/yRcgJa6U (Old Channel was Banned)

 For request/questions DM me on Discord: Coder089#8305